 Each year, LAFCO conducts a financial audit of the LAFCO finances.
 The independent auditing firm of R.J.
-Ricciardi, Inc. prepared the LAFCO financial audit for FY 2012-13.
+Ricciardi, Inc. prepared the LAFCO financial audit for FY 2013-14.
+Per the Commission's request, the auditing firm agreed to periodically rotate staff auditors assigned to the LAFCO audit, and a different auditor prepared the FY 2013-14 financial audit.

 The audit was conducted in accordance with the generally accepted auditing standards as specified in the report.
 The report found no material weaknesses.
 The auditors identified no deficiencies in internal control that they would consider to be material weaknesses, and no current year observations.
-The auditors propose one change in how the Commission or staff account for or manage financial resources.
-The auditors recommend that the Commission consider recording the Other Post-Employment Benefits (OPEB) liability on the books for the fiscal year ended June 30, 2014 and also include the OPEB expense in the budget.
-These recommendations have been implemented.